-I have used PageLines Platform 5 (Pro version) for years on several of my personal and business sites.
-A few months ago I realized that Andrew Powers, the brain behind PageLines, had abandoned the page builder I had so heavily invested in.
+I have used PageLines Platform 5 (pro version) on several of my personal and business sites for years.
+But a few months ago, I realized that Andrew Powers, the brain behind PageLines, had abandoned the page builder I had so heavily invested in.
 So it was time to find alternatives.

 Then PageLines released Platform 5, a WordPress plugin that would work with any theme and in any browser.
-That was incredible because I could finally ditch Chrome and use Safari instead for making changes to my websites via the built-in front-end editor.
+That was incredible, because I could finally ditch Chrome and use Safari for making changes to my websites via the built-in front-end editor.

 Instead of using a third-party theme, I decided to stick with the new PageLines Framework, a clean and mobile-friendly WordPress theme that PageLines had optimized for Platform 5.